 Sounds obvious, doesn’t it?
 But it can easily be overlooked when you're pitching your tent.

 Even the flattest of campsites will have a slight slope to them....and we've found that some of the best family campsites do not have bowling green flat pitches.

 So, after pitching, before you set up the beds, take a moment to lie in the bedrooms and find which way is up.
 That's where your head should go.

-BTW, you may find that sometimes, ‘up’ may be different from bedroom to bedroom if your pitch has a number of different slopes.
+BTW, you may find that sometimes, ‘up’ may be different from bedroom to bedroom if your pitch has several different slopes.

 Sleeping Bags - Types and Styles